jordyvanvorselen/blog/content/posts/the-copy-paste-mindset/index.md

 What’s stopping us from learning about servers, other languages, hosting, cloud, frontend, backend, CSS, animations, design or software architecture - all at the same time?
 We have the best learning materials ever available at the tips of our fingers, often for free!
+And then there's people convincing themselves (or even worse: others) that you can only become really good at one of them :laughing:.

-I'd argue it's better to stop identifying with your precious programming language or framework.
+It's better to stop identifying with your precious programming language or framework.
 Learn from concepts and languages you _have yet to learn_.
 Preferably from people you currently think are crazy to work or think in a certain way.
 Learn from those you _think_ you disagree with.

 Because it’s all going to pass.
 Your cherished library, framework, or language _will_ be replaced.
 Even Java, C# and Python will become the COBOLs of tomorrow.
 We just don't know _when_ yet.
 The only